StefanSchroeder/Golang-Regex-Tutorial/01-chapter2.markdown

 First, when you insert a new group somewhere in your regular expression all the array indexes in the following matches must be incremented.
 That's a nuisance.

 Second, the string might be constructed at runtime and may contain a number of parentheses that is beyond our control.
-That means that we don't know at which index our nicely contructed parentheses match.
+That means that we don't know at which index our nicely constructed parentheses match.

 To resolve this issue _named matches_ were introduced.
 They allow to give a symbolic name to the match that can be used to look up the result.